unicef/publicgoods-toolkit/policy.md

 and its astutely comprehensive innovation policy is one to study.
 At a local level, once again, consider your DPG's ecosystem.
 Points of alignment between your tech needs and those of local government point to opportunities for local innovation policy alignment.

-How might public-private partnerships be formed to develop commonly needed open source components?
+For example, how might public-private partnerships be formed to develop commonly needed open source components?
 Might these also tie into a relationship with a local university?
 Could local government provide tax incentives, or even something as “simple” as consistent Internet access and a safe